 This includes upgrading of air conditioning, heating and ventilation, increasing plumbing and electrical capacity, water and sound proofing rooms.

 Roof repair and re-building, concrete and masonry repairs, chimney, plumbing and electrical repairs also fall into this category of home improvement.
+Should you need help within the area, please consult this masonry tuckpointing in Washington DC and you will get the best service on any home renovation project you need.

 This type of home improvement includes anything relating to safety, such as fire and burglar alarms, sprinkler systems, storm cellars and bomb shelters and backup generators.